 Installed in New York City by internationally renowned artists Gillie and Marc, the 5.2-metre tall artwork was launched mere 4 days before the death of Sudan.
 The sculpture became a powerful memorial, to which millions of residents and tourists flocked.

 The mission?
 Create a legacy of Sudan and his species through art, spreading awareness and inspiring action to save all rhinos from extinction.
-Following the breathtaking success of The Last Three, Gillie and Marc have teamed up with Melbourne’s iconic Republica at St. Kilda Sea Baths and world-class sponsors to continue their endeavor with the launch of history’s most important rhino sculpture, featuring the only remaining northern white rhinos - Najin and Fatu.
+Following the breathtaking success of The Last Three, Gillie and Marc teamed up with Melbourne’s iconic Republica at St. Kilda Sea Baths and world-class sponsors to continue their endeavour with the launch of history’s most important rhino sculpture, featuring the only remaining northern white rhinos - Najin and Fatu.

-The sculpture will be proudly launched at Republica, St. Kilda Sea Baths, right on the St Kilda foreshore, on Melbourne’s second most visited destination, St Kilda Beach.
-This is an incredible location that will give visibility and create awareness for this very important cause, so Gillie and Marc are extremely grateful for this opportunity.
-This admirable destination attracts millions of tourist each year for its panoramic views of the city skyline and Port Phillip Bay, and soon it will offer yet another impressive reason to visit.
+The sculpture was proudly launched at Republica, St. Kilda Sea Baths, right on the St Kilda foreshore, on Melbourne’s second most visited destination, St Kilda Beach.
+This is an incredible location that will give visibility and create awareness for this very important cause.
+This admirable destination attracts millions of tourists each year for its panoramic views of the city skyline and Port Phillip Bay.

-Republica is an iconic Melbourne bar and restaurant that sits at the heart of St Kilda and is designed to service locals and visitors in an informal, relaxed setting befitting its St Kilda Beach location.
+Republica: Republica is an iconic Melbourne bar and restaurant that sits at the heart of St Kilda and is designed to service locals and visitors in an informal, relaxed setting befitting its St Kilda Beach location.
 Experience uninterrupted views whilst you dine, or simply lounge beachside and sip on a cocktail.
-This unique setting of beach culture invites you get the sand between your toes or soak up the vibe in the grassy courtyard.
+This unique setting of beach culture invites you to get the sand between your toes or soak up the vibe in the grassy courtyard.
 This stylish restaurant boasts a beachfront setting, a bar overlooking the water, central open fireplaces and indoor-outdoor dining areas offering dazzling views of Port Phillip Bay.
 Republica has 3 function spaces the private dining room, lounge and courtyard veranda which can cater for both cocktail and seated events.
-Republica, is owned by a local family who wants to make a positive difference to the local and global environment.
-They believe that we can live in harmony with our natural world and their support of the ‘The Last Two’ is an important showcase of the fragility of nature.
+Republica is owned by a local family who wants to make a positive difference to the local and global environment.
+They believe that we can live in harmony with our natural world and their support of the ‘The Last Two’ is an important showcase of the fragility of nature. www.republica.net.au

 Ol Pejeta is home to two of the world’s last remaining northern white rhinos, and a sanctuary for over 110 critically endangered black rhinos.
 We work to conserve wildlife, provide a sanctuary for great apes, and to generate income through wildlife tourism and complementary enterprise for reinvestment in conservation and communities.
 Ol Pejeta partners with international wildlife, security and research specialists to ensure we stay at the forefront of conservation innovation.
 These partnerships have led to unique data findings and cutting-edge technology; that have contributed to the protection of Ol Pejeta’s diverse species.

-For savvy travellers looking to work with African safari experts who offer trusted advice based on first hand experience and extensive knowledge living, guiding and travelling Africa.
+For savvy travellers looking to work with African safari experts who offer trusted advice based on first-hand experience and extensive knowledge living, guiding and travelling Africa.
 Unlike traditional travel, our personal service and passionate team create tailor-made journeys to Africa that enlighten travellers and support the conservation of Africa's wilderness, wildlife and communities.
 We make a difference one safari at a time.